duckdb/duckdb-web/docs/api/cli.md

 ```
 <!-- TODO: Document .output -e and -x -->

-By passing special flags to the `.once` command, query results can also be sent to a temporary file and automatically opened in the user's default program.
+By passing special options (flags) to the `.once` command, query results can also be sent to a temporary file and automatically opened in the user's default program.
 Use either the `-e` flag for a text file (opened in the default text editor), or the `-x` flag for a csv file (opened in the default spreadsheet editor).
 This is useful for more detailed inspection of query results, especially if there is a relatively large result set.
 The `.excel` command is equivalent to `.once -x`.

 ```sql
 D .once -e